- About Us

 For all event enquiries please click here

 In association with the Trent Parents’ Association, we would like you to join us for this very special event which rounds off a wonderful year of celebrations.
 As we launched the 150th Anniversary with a visit from His Royal Highness the Earl of Wessex, what better way to end than on a royal theme.
-Be entertained by Trent College musicians as you arrive to a regal welcome.
+A Champagne reception awaits as you arrive to a regal welcome.
 Enjoy a banquet fit to satisfy any royal palate and dance the night away to the delightful tones of The Jazz Dynamos.

 Tickets: £55* per person, £500* table of 10